gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 * **DISC – SANS ICS Virtual Conference** Friday May 1 ICS Virtual Conference (10-6 pm ET) - The content is focused around being widely acceptable for both IT Security and OT/ICS audiences and the theme is focused around education especially during times when many folks are at home and working remotely.
 Special focuses are being given in the talks to what work and efforts can be accomplished with minimal effort during slow down periods. https://www.sans.org/webcasts/disc-ics-virtual-conference-114285

+* **#AirGap2020**  Saturday May 2nd AirGap 2020 is a free virtual conference bought to you by ThugCrowd.
+It will be streamed live to Twitch on the 2nd of May 2020 to your personal sandbox with a focus on weird bugs and unconventional approaches to offensive security. #AirGap2020.
+Twitter: https://twitter.com/airgappin.
+Website: https://airgapp.in/.
+Twitch: https://twitch.tv/hardchat

 * **VMware Carbon Black Connect 2020** - May 13-14 - Connect 2020 is a free, action-packed two-day virtual event about the future of endpoint security.
 The agenda has something for everyone, including a Developer Day for technical users, hands-on threat hunting workshops, and a chance to become product certified.
 Hear from the experts, explore our sponsor hub, and participate in a series of trainings on the most effective ways to combat the latest threats. https://www.carbonblack.com/connect20/

 * **FWD:CLOUDSEC** June 29 - a new cloud security practitioners conference which will be held online - https://fwdcloudsec.org/